-She glanced up; most merchants had covered their wares or had left the Lells, since the shoppers had cleared out.
-She did not see the street rats or her group.
-The rats would have fled to their cubbies or gone to the Eaves; she had no idea where Brander might have taken Ciaran, Caitria and Mairin.
+She glanced up; most merchants had either covered their wares or left the Lells, and the shoppers had cleared out.
+Neither the street rats nor the rebel group remained.
+The kids would have fled to their cubbies or gone to the Eaves; she had no idea where Brander might have taken Ciaran, Caitria and Mairin.

-“Lady, we’s headin’ t' the Eaves,” he said.
+“Lady, we’s headin’ t’ the Eaves,” he said.
 Something in his tone alerted her, and she eyed him closely.
-He looked annoyed due to the rain, but something else bothered him.
+He looked annoyed at being wet, but something else bothered him.
 After five years, she knew when he felt upset and anxious.
 Had something happened with the stake?
 “Lyet said they’s all goin’, an’ yer friends with ‘m.”

-She looked behind at the other rats; they hurried to catch up and did not look concerned.
+She looked behind at the other rats; they hurried to catch up and did not look concerned, so the stake did not scratch at him.
 “I’ll buy a meal,” she told them in a raised voice.
 “So don’t waste your bits on one.”

 “For all of us?”
 Jesi asked, surprised.

 “Yeah.
-I have guests, so why not have a nice meal for everyone?
+I have guests, so why not provide a nice meal for everyone?
 But you need to get the food.”
 She glanced at Rin.
 “Go get some bits out of my room and visit Fished Out.
-Tell Naf I have guests and I want those skewers he brags about.”
+Tell Naf I have visitors and I want those skewers he brags about.”

 Lykas laughed.
-“He won’t believe us, that you have guests,” he said.
+“He won’t believe us, that you have visitors,” he said.
 “We don’t even believe it!”

 She glared sourly at him.
 Yes, she spent most of her time alone—but that hardly meant she spent all of it by herself.

 Jesi smacked his arm, annoyed for her, and bounded up to Rin.
 “Let’s go,” she said.
 They took off, and the other rats belatedly followed.
-She knew, not a one would turn up the chance at a free meal from Fished Out, and retrieving the food was a small price to pay for the bounty.
-Naf, like a few other merchants, had a soft spot for the plight of the rats, and he tended to be over-generous when she patronized his food stand.
-He respected her want to give the few in her reading circle a chance to leave the streets, and had, on occasion, donated books to the cause.
+Not a one would turn up the chance at a free meal from Fished Out, and retrieving the food was a small price to pay for the bounty.
+Naf, like a few other merchants, had a soft spot for the plight of the rats, and he offered over-generous portions when she patronized his stand so she could share with them.

 Tearlach smiled softly.
 “They care about you, don’t they?” he asked.

 “I care about them.
 They aren’t representative of all rats, though.
 Most are ambivalent to me.
-They don’t see the reading circle as a viable education, and think my rats are silly for even attempting it.
-Some hate me, and cause mischief when they can.
+They don’t see the reading circle as a viable education and think my rats are silly for even attempting it.
+Some hate me and cause mischief when they can.
 Some tried the reading circle and found they didn’t like it—and a few blame me for their failure.
 Those urchins can be particularly nasty.
 But I tell them, when they first decide to join, that I’m not going to hold their hands and force them to learn.
 They do so if they want to.
 It’s a huge decision to place on young ones, but I don’t have the resources or time for anything else.
-I do try to help those in the circle, like buying Phialla glasses or helping Rin get a room.
+So I help those in the circle, like buying Phialla glasses or helping Rin rent a room.
 They’ve shown a want to succeed despite all that’s allied against them and rewarding children for a drive that many of their elders lack pushes them in the right direction.”
 She sighed.
-“Of course, I try to help others, like when they get sick.
-I get them to a doctor and buy medicine for them.”
+“Of course, I help others sometimes, like when they get sick.
+I take them to a doctor and buy medicine for them.”

-“There are a few, but most of them are allied with orphanages, and the monies they make go to supporting those children.
-The orphanages in Jiy basically only accept kids who have extended family who will pay for their upkeep, or a patron who will do so.
+“There are a few, but they ally with orphanages and the monies they make go to supporting those children.
+The orphanages in Jiy only accept kids who have extended family or a patron who will pay for their upkeep.
 Extras, like medical help, are the purview of the charities.
-There isn’t enough money, in any case, so they help those in orphanages and the street kids get to fend for themselves.
+There isn’t enough money, in any case, so they help orphanages and the rats get to fend for themselves.
 Some charities only help families, so if you’re an orphaned street kid, you don’t qualify for their aid.”

 “I never thought I’d say this, but Coriy’s better in that regard.”

 “Yeah.
 It is.
 It’s also a smaller city that is proud to host rebels.
 They have hearts there.
-Jiy is an artificially large urban center created by the Taangis empire and kept that way by the Dentherions because they feel they can control people better if they’re crowded into one place without much in the way of services and money.
-They want people poor, helpless and hopeless.
+Jiy is an artificially large urban center created by the Taangis empire and kept that way by the Dentherions and their puppets because they feel they can control people better if they’re crowded into one place without much in the way of services and money.
+They want people poor, helpless and hopeless, and have a multitude of rules in place to maintain that.
 It works better than it should.”

-It began to rain in earnest.
-It was beyond time to make it to the Eaves.
+The rain pelted down; it was beyond time to make it to the Eaves.